Our Family Genealogy Pages

 Home of Bert & Esther Hazelwood, Almonte, Ontario

-The new house built on the Almonte farm on Ramsay Road, after moving from Mattawa
+The new house built on the Almonte farm on Rae Road in Ramsay Township, after moving from Mattawa

 9